-One of the most challenging aspects of expanding operations in a new country is finding the right employees to help your business succeed.
-As you begin hiring in the United States, you’ll need to learn all the local employment laws and comply with them throughout the process.
+One of the most challenging aspects of expanding operations in a new country is finding the right employees to help your company succeed.
+As you begin recruiting and hiring in the United States, you’ll need to learn all the local employment laws and comply with them throughout the process.

 The United States does not have a legal requirement for employment contracts.
 Instead, most companies define their relationship with employees as employment at will.
 Under at-will employment, companies can terminate employment at any time for any legal reason.